-Dr. Canning plans to recruit a graduate student for Fall 2021 admission to the Experimental Psychology PhD Program.
+Dr. Canning will be considering graduate student applications for Fall 2022 admission to the Experimental Psychology PhD Program.

 Canning, E. A., LaCosse, J., Kroeper, K. M., & Murphy, M. C. (in press).
 Feeling like an imposter: The effect of perceived classroom competition on the daily psychological experiences of first-generation college students.
 Social Psychological and Personality Science.